YesmynameisPerry/MorsecodeGUI/README.md

 ### Set up the physical morse code key to a Raspberry Pi:

-plug it in, wire it up, go go go
+plug it in, wire it up, go go go.

 Still writing this bit, check back later.
 Who knows maybe it'll have a fancy picture one day.

 ### Close the program: